AISD Food & Nutrition Services Employment Opportunity Information

 Permanently Assigned Positions

-Permanently assigned positions work daily during the school year at a designated school site cafeteria.
-Permanent assigned positions of three (3) hours up to seven and a half (7 1/2) hours per day are available.
+Permanently assigned Team members work daily during the school year at a designated school site cafeteria.
+Permanent assigned positions are available from four and a half (4 1/2) hours up to seven and a half (7 1/2) hours per day.

 The Arlington Independent School District uses a temporary service agency to staff substitutes for the FNS Department.
-AISD hires temporary employees after 30 days of substituting when positions become available.
+AISD hires temporary employees, in good standing, after 30 days of substituting when positions become available.

-AISD rate of pay for new employees is $10.53 to be paid bi-weekly.
-Temporary agencies set their own rate of pay.
-It is not designated by Arlington ISD.
+AISD rate of pay for new employees is $13.00 to be paid bi-weekly.
+Temporary agencies set their own rate of pay; it is not designated by Arlington ISD.

 - High School diploma or approved equivalent is preferred.